HelmerDenDekker/HelmerDenDekker.github.io/docs/howto/updateazurite.md

 It says my version is 3.3.34, which is the latest, HOWEVER, I still get the error.

 Well, kids, do not forget to shut down whatever is running azurite, and restart it.
-Now i will use the latest version.
+Now the latest version is used.